feixuwu/document/README.md

 # Roadmap

-## IOS 14 support
+## upgrade android sdk to latest

-will supported this weekend(11/30/2020).
+  will finished this works before 2020/12/14

-## Multiple test device

-this feature will be add in next update.